 C.C.
 Cragin Reservoir hides in the forest between Payson and Flagstaff, offering unique canyon fishing.
 This narrow 240-acre reservoir features steep walls and clear water.
 Limited access keeps fishing pressure low at this scenic destination.

 Rainbow trout provide the primary fishery following regular stockings.
 The lake's depth and cool water maintain trout through summer months.
-Boat fishing proves most effective for reaching deeper holes.
+Boat fishing proves most effective for reaching deeper holes, though limited shore access exists.

 Access requires navigating forest roads that become challenging when wet.
 Check conditions before attempting the drive.
 The reward includes uncrowded fishing in a spectacular setting.